 "I'm always very proud to say he was in the International Guard, that when he was on deployment, it was something I was proud that what he was doing stood for something," he said.
 "At the same time, he was still dad."
 (Jane Lee - mlb.com - 6/12/14)

-Athletics pitcher Sean Doolittle and girlfriend Eireann Dolan knew it wouldn’t be easy apartment-hunting in the Bay Area for a home they’d need only through the baseball season, maybe even the post season.
+Sean and his (now, wife) Eireann Dolan knew it wouldn’t be easy apartment-hunting in the Bay Area for a home they’d need only through the baseball season, maybe even the post-season.
 The added challenge was that it had to be dog-friendly.

 In February, they found a spot … sort of.
 The catch was that the couple was required to write a resume for Stella, their loveable, friendly 5-year-old Rhodesian ridgeback.
 Nothing too complicated, the landlord assured them.
 He provided them with a three-page sample resume for dogs and a word of advice.
 “Think about it a little more in-depth than what you would do for yourself,” Dolan recalled.